‘See you at the polls’: Trump and Pelosi have it out

 “Nervous Nancy’s unhinged meltdown!” he tweeted with another.

-In that photo, Pelosi can be seen, surrounded by congressional leaders and military brass around a table at the White House, finger outpointed, standing up, literally, to Trump.
+In that photo, Pelosi can be seen, surrounded by congressional leaders and military brass around a table at the White House, finger outpointed.
+She is standing up, literally, to Trump.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.